-This may be useful when setting up Remote Data Connector (RDC) or accessing a database contained within a compute instance.
+This may be useful when setting up Opening Ports in Linux 7 Firewalls for Oracle Analytics Cloud Access to Databases using Remote Data Gateway (RDG) and Remote Data Connector (RDC) or accessing a database contained within a compute instance.
 This does not apply to database cloud services provisioned in OCI.

-Access to a database or remote data connector listener requires both an ingress rule in a security list of the Virtual Cloud Network (VCN) and an open port in a Linux firewall.
+Access to a database, RDG or RDC listener requires both an ingress rule in a security list of the Virtual Cloud Network (VCN) and an open port in a Linux firewall.

 Published on June 26, 2019

-In this post, the term "instance" refers to the Linux instance hosting a database/RDC.
+In this post, the term "instance" refers to the Linux instance hosting a database, RDC, or RDG.

-Requests from OAC are routed first to the VCN hosting the database/RDC and then to the Linux instance hosting the listener.
+Requests from OAC are routed first to the VCN hosting the instance and then to the Linux instance hosting the listener.

 The following diagram depicts successful and unsuccessful requests using two compute instances in a VCN.
 It assumes an ingress rules exists and that the listener ports are 1521.

-Compute instance firewalls by default are created without database or RDC listener ports opened.
+Compute instance firewalls by default are created without listener ports opened.
 Only the Secure Shell (SSH) port 22 is open.

 In contrast, the firewalls in linux instances hosting database cloud services have the default listener port (1521) open.